 Hollenbach Bros. were wholesalers and whiskey blenders.
 Like others rectifiers, Philip and Louis apparently had difficulty getting sufficient raw product from area distilleries.
 As a result, in 1882 they took charge of the Glencoe Distillery, located at 2540 Broadway in Louisville.
 That plant had a mashing capability of 160 bushels of grain per day, fully sufficient to keep Hollenbach Bros. in whiskey for blending purposes.
-The distillery had been built in 1872 by Jacob Stitzel and was being run by his two sons.
+The distillery had been built in 1872 by Frederick and Philip Stitzel.
 The Hollenbachs kept the Stitzels in charge of the distilling operation.
 Their flagship brand became Glencoe Whiskey, promoted widely on trade cards and advertisements.

 When fire razed the Glencoe Distillery in 1883, it was quickly rebuilt.
 An 1892 insurance record described the new distillery to be of frame construction.
 The facility also included cattle pens located 79 feet south of the still and three warehouses.
 One warehouse was constructed of brick with a metal or slate roof and the other two were clad in metal sheeting.